Profit margins: 5 things every startup founder needs to know

 For this reason, profitability is not necessarily a deal-breaker when it comes to startups securing investment.

-Investors care about long term growth.
-A startup that is initially profitable but eventually sizzles out is much worse than one that grows steadily and reaches profitability over a number of years.
+Investors care about long-term growth.
+A startup that is initially profitable but eventually sizzles out is much worse than one that grows steadily and reaches profitability over multiple years.

 Businesses that invest in growth early on are likely to become more profitable down the line.
-In the long run, signs of growth are often more important in an investor's eyes because those signs indicate that they’re going to earn their investment back.
+In the long run, signs of growth are often more important to an investor because they indicate that the investment will be recouped.

 [Related: Net revenue retention and 3 things every venture capitalist should look for]